lagoproject/onedataSim/README.md

 ## Downloading the official docker images to run onedataSim

-onedataSim, ARTI and required software (CORSIKA, GEANT4, ROOT) are built, tested and packed into docker images published in LAGO repository at [Docker-Hub](https://hub.docker.com/u/lagocollaboration)
+onedataSim, ARTI and required software (CORSIKA, GEANT4, ROOT) are built, tested and packed into docker images published in LAGO Collaboration space at [Docker-Hub](https://hub.docker.com/u/lagocollaboration)

+Depending on the type of data that you want generate and/or processs ([S0,S1,S2](https://lagoproject.github.io/DMP/DMP/#types-and-formats-of-generatedcollected-data)), you should pull different image, because their size.

+- ``onedatasim-s0`` is mainly for generate S0 datasets (simulations), but also allows S1 analisys.
+Therefore it includes the modified CORSIKA for LAGO, which it results in a heavy image (~700 MB).
+- ``onedatasim-s1`` is only for generate S1 datasets (analysis), but the image is very small (~XXXMB).
+- (``onedatasim-s0`` will be mainly for generate S2 datasets (detector response).
+It will include GEANt4/ROOT, and consequently, heaviest (~ 1GB)).

 ```
 sudo docker pull lagocollaboration/onedatasim-s0:dev